Illinois State Senator Laura Murphy

 Human traffickers often use highways to transport victims.
 Truck stops in particular are often hotspots for this kind of illicit activity and those vehicles can be tracked using an expressway camera.

-Building on Murphy’s efforts to address public safety in 2022, the new initiative would expand the existing expressway camera program to Lee, Ogle and Whiteside counties and enable police to use expressway cameras for human trafficking and involuntary servitude investigations.
-The current camera program is limited to target gun violence, vehicular hijacking and other offenses.
+Building on Murphy’s efforts to address public safety in 2022, the new law will expand the existing expressway camera program to Lee, Ogle and Whiteside counties and enable police to use expressway cameras for human trafficking and involuntary servitude investigations.
+Previously, the camera program was limited to target gun violence, vehicular hijacking and other offenses.

 Details